 Step 6: customize your transactional emails and push notifications

-Step 7: A few more dedicated add-ons to deliver the best shopping experience on mobile
+Step 7: Add app extensions to deliver the best shopping experience on mobile

 - Buy again button: it allows your clients to add to the cart all the products from an existing order with one click.
 A great add-on to build recurring orders and boost your conversion rate.